MillerRabin/intention-storage/readme.md

 + **No proprietary devices** There is no need to buy devices with specific vendor interfaces, every common electronic device can be used.
 Simple devices with simple controllers can do complex things together.
-+ **Fully autonomous** There is no need to be connected to the internet, intention network can works in full autonomous mode.
++ **Full autonomous** There is no need to be connected to the internet, intention network can works in full autonomous mode.
-+ **High scalability** Not only a house, but yard, workshop, robo-cafe, robo-market, everything can work fully autonomous.
++ **High scalability** Not only a house, but yard, workshop, robo-cafe, robo-market, everything can work full autonomous.
 + **Full area control** Then you use online assistance, you control nothing.
 You just send a commands to the cloud from station.
 And the cloud will decide how it will be done.
 The cloud controls rules, not you.
 With intention network you